Fixins Soul Kitchen

 Soul Food and the Sacramento Table

-The address puts the restaurant in a residential stretch of Sacramento that sits outside the downtown core, in a neighbourhood where the dining room functions more as a gathering point than a destination venue.
+The address puts the restaurant in a residential stretch of Sacramento outside the downtown core, a setting where the dining room functions more as a gathering point than a destination venue.
 That physical reality shapes what happens inside.
 Soul food has always been tied to neighbourhood geography in American cities, and Sacramento is no exception.
 Where higher-end contemporaries like Adamo's Kitchen or Aioli Bodega Espanola draw from a broader metropolitan pull, Fixins occupies a more locally anchored position.
 That is not a weakness.
 It is the point.

 The Ritual of the Soul Food Meal